Skip to main content

 • A sense of permanence and belonging in your community

-Most people, when they buy a house, do not pay cash out of their bank account.
-They obtain a home loan from a mortgage lender (typically a bank or a credit union) in exchange for an interest in your property.
-If you fail to make payments to your lender as required by the loan, you are in default.
+When buying a house, most people do not pay cash out of their bank account.
+They get a home loan from a mortgage lender (typically a bank or a credit union) in exchange for an interest in your property.
+You are in default if you fail to pay your lender as the loan requires.
 That gives the bank the right to sell the property and recover what remains due under the loan.
-This process is called foreclosure.
+This process is foreclosure.

 Mortgage Servicing

-Mortgage lenders, such as Wells Fargo and Bank of America, often sell the loan to a third party called a mortgage servicer.
-There are a couple of reasons why.
-Mortgage lenders have legal limits on how much they can loan, so selling the loan lets the lender initiate new loans.
-Lenders may make also be able to make more money initiating loans than they can servicing them.
+Mortgage lenders like Wells Fargo and Bank of America often sell the loan to a mortgage servicer.
+Mortgage lenders have legal limits on how much they can loan, so selling the loan lets the lender start new loans.
+Lenders can make more money initiating loans than they can servicing them.

-Mortgage loan servicers help with the processing of a loan.
+Mortgage loan servicers help process loans.
 Mortgage loan processing includes:

 • Accepting mortgage payments from homeowners